Transgender youth targeted by two proposed Montana bills

 “If a youth decides to stop taking them, puberty simply resumes,” Wood said.

 The bill banning transgender youth from playing sports according to the gender with which they identify has been dubbed the “Save Women’s Sports Act.”
-Fuller, who sponsored it, said the bill designed to protect opportunities for women in sports.
+Fuller, who sponsored it, said the bill is designed to protect opportunities for women in sports.

 “Allowing males to compete as women in female sports will result in women once again being shouldered aside to stand below the awards podium and forced to cheer the accomplishments of men,” Fuller said.